onetwothr1/ColorSpace/README.md

 ![overall architecture](https://user-images.githubusercontent.com/83393021/174702077-dc1d0427-297b-49c2-a48f-ca598402d1d1.png)
 **Overall architecture of a model.** The model is linked in a row with several consecutive blocks.

-Our models both have hidden dimension of 100, 10 blocks and uses Softplus as an activation function.
+Our models both have hidden dimension of 100, 10 blocks and use Softplus as an activation function.
 We tried many but Softplus works best.

 <br>